lyubogeorgiev/Java-Advanced/Generics/README.md

 We are creating a static methods to get min and max elements of a list, passed to the method.
 Again, we have to make sure that the Generic type T extends Comparable<T>, otherwise the output might produce an error.

+Exercise 01 - Generic Box
+-

+Generic box that contains 1 element of any type.
+To override the toString() method displaying the class name by using variable_name.getClass().getName();